vpelss/imok_wp/README.md

-# imok2
+# imok for wp

-WP version in progeress
+WP version in progress